What Is International Marketing?

 International marketing involves advertising and selling a company's product or brand on a global scale.
 Read on to learn more about the skills and training needed for a career in international marketing.
 Schools offering International Marketing degrees can also be found in these popular choices.

 A Synopsis of International Marketing

-International marketing can be as simple as a business extending its marketing efforts to include overseas markets.
-But international marketing also can be as complex as a corporation's decision to manufacture products overseas while creating global marketing strategies.
+International marketing can be as simple as a business extending its marketing efforts to include overseas markets, but it can also be as complex as a corporation's decision to manufacture products overseas while creating global marketing strategies.
 International marketing teams must coordinate a company's products, branding and advertising activities for a multicultural audience.
-Different jobs available within the international marketing field include international marketing manager, international market research analyst, international brand manager and international promotions manager.

 - Global marketing strategies